ruuda/blog/posts/pris.md

 Let me demonstrate this limitation with an example.
 Say I have a procedure that draws a rectangle with its top-left corner at a given coordinate.
-How do I draw it with the centre at a given coordinate?
+How do I draw it with its centre at a given coordinate?
-I would have to know its size beforehand, and modify the input to the procedure.
+I would have to know its size beforehand, and offset the input coordinates appropriately.
-But what if the size is not known beforehand?
-What if the size depends in a complex way on the inputs?
+For a rectangle this is doable, but for more complex shapes, computing the size beforehand quickly becomes impractical.

 The issue with the procedural approach is that once graphics are drawn, they are set in stone.
 What I would like instead,
-is a system where graphics are first-class, where they can be inspected and manipulated *after* being drawn.
+is a system where graphics are first-class.
+Where they can be inspected and manipulated *after* being drawn.
+And I want full scripting with proper functions.

+I started writing down things in a hypothetical language, to get a clear picture of what my ideal tool would look like.
+For a while I investigated building an embedded DSL in a general-purpose scripting language like Python or Lua, but it quickly became clear to me that these were going to be too noisy to be practical.
+And so I started working on an interpreter for that hypothetical language.
+Today it is no longer hypothetical.

 Pris
 ----